I recently released my first WordPress plugin. Here's what I've learned about building and releasing something for free.

 On Tuesday the 21st of August I published my first WordPress plugin live for the world to see.
 Everything below is what I've learned about building and releasing Calendi, the simple editorial calendar for WordPress.

 Don't get me wrong, I've built hundreds of themes and well over 50 plugins, yet I've never released one the "official" way.
-By official I mean via WordPress itself, weather that's on the theme directory or the plugin directory.
+By official, I mean via WordPress itself, whether that's on the theme directory or the plugin directory.

 Time after time of trying to build a plugin, just to get my feet wet with releasing something, I've failed.

-The main reason I kept letting these little ideas fizzle out was because of the reason I started making them, which was just for the sake of it.
+The main reason I kept letting these little ideas fizzle out was due to the reason I started making them, which was just for the sake of it.
 With Calendi however, it's much different.